Call 1300 366 441 for a free first interview. Ask about our No Win No Fee OR Expenses* fee policy.

 It is expected that the review will examine specifically the impact of the disputation system on the health and rehabilitation prospects of injured employees.

-The review follows in the wake of an inquiry by the Victorian Ombudsman into the management of complex workers’ compensation claims by WorkSafe, which exposed and criticised the delaying tactics used by insurance companies to prolong WorkSafe injury claims – a practice which we also slammed at the time.
+The review follows in the wake of an inquiry by the Victorian Ombudsman into the management of complex workers’ compensation claims by WorkSafe, which exposed and criticised the delaying tactics used by insurance companies to prolong WorkSafe injury claims.

 The review’s findings will possibly feed into a major review of the entire Victorian Workplace Compensation Act, hopefully recognizing how the Workcover system often stands in the way or the rehabilitation of people who are injured at work, and which often exacerbates their health problems.